AVATOL/AvatolCVInstaller/README.md

 ###################################
 #    INSTALLING AVATOLCV
 ###################################
-To run it, open up a command shell and type:
+To run it, open up a command shell on Mac and type:

+$cd whereTheFileWasUnzippedTo
+$python updateAvatolCV.py install_root

+or on Windows

+C:>cd whereTheFileWasUnzippedTo
-python updateAvatolCV.py install_root
+C:\whereTheFileWasUnzippedTo>python updateAvatolCV.py install_root

 ...where install_root is replaced by your choice of what directory you want to install into.
 The installer will create a subdirectory called 'avatol_cv' and place the system under that.
 So, for example, you specify

-python updateAvatolCV.py C:\someDir
+C:\whereTheFileWasUnzippedTo>python updateAvatolCV.py C:\someDir

 ...then c:\someDir\avatol_cv will contain all the files for AvatolCV.